BootyBayLabs/Turtle_ShopUI/README.md

 - **Turtle_ShopUI**: Original official donation shop UI from **2022**

 ## Features
-- Original, unmodified legacy code from 2022
-- Compatible with **World of Warcraft client
-- Turtle WoW official UI design and logic
 - Fully preserved for archive & development use

 ## Usage